py-bbn

 Data frame of information on separation sets that can be created.
 Sorted by mass (desc) and cost (asc).

-pybbn.associational.create_virtual_evidences(n: Any, values: List[str], evidences: List[float]) DataFrame
+pybbn.associational.create_virtual_evidences(n: Any, values: list[str], evidences: list[float]) DataFrame

 Create virtual evidences.
 Virtual evidence values must be in the range of [0, 1].